EvgeniyKrastev/Kursova_rabota_Evgeniy_Krastev_1901321003_Distributed_Applications/README.md

 # Kursova_rabota_Evgeniy_Krastev_1901321003_Distributed_Applications

-Car Dealership project site.
-The site is for customers to buy a car.

-The site have login for the customer, after that you have navbar for home, about, contact and pages with lists for cars, buyers and order.
-You see list and you can add, delete or rename.
-The app have:
-Application service (it has class for data elements and implementations and managing), Data (it has context for lists with the, entities), MVC (the site use view models, View Bag, HTML Display for showing info, validation for entered information, controllers for elements,), WCF Service (shows how things work getters setters and when they have data), Migrations, SOAP Service.
+Car Dealership site.
+Customers can buy or sell a car.
+Site have navbar for home, about, contact and pages with lists for cars, buyers and order.
+For all data you have create, read, update, delete.
+The app have: Application service (data elements, implementations, managing), Data (context for lists with the, entities), MVC (view models, View Bag, HTML Display , validation), WCF Service (shows getters and setters data), Migrations, SOAP Service.
 The project is to learn how to use distributed applications.
 To run the project unzip on desktop open with visual studio, be sure that project have all nuget packages and run.

 Technologies: HTML, CSS, JS, C#, MVC, WCF, View Bag, View Models, HTML Display, Validation, Migrations, SOAP Service